Music / Camper Van Beethoven

 - "Peaches In The Summertime" is a loose adaptation of 18th century folk song "Shady Grove".

-- Credits Gag: The back cover of Key Lime Pie gives the track-list and other pertinent information in the form of a long paragraph formatted to scroll around the CD case, and includes a couple of humorous asides: Besides alluding to the Cut Song below, the text also laments that having to include legal notices "makes it a little more difficult to have a stark artsy sleeve like all those cool British imports".
+- Credits Gag: The back cover of Key Lime Pie gives the track-list and other pertinent information in the form of a long paragraph formatted to scroll around the CD case, and includes a couple of humorous asides: Besides alluding to the Cut Song on the Trivia page, the text also laments that having to include legal notices "makes it a little more difficult to have a stark artsy sleeve like all those cool British imports".

 - Epic Rocking: "Surprise Truck"